-Ambassadors give potential applicants the students’ view of college life.
-Current students provide excellent insight into what it is like to actually be a student at the Moore School and can identify easily with prospective students.
-Ambassadors must develop in-depth knowledge of all aspects of college life (academics, campus life, athletic programs and all facilities/purposes).
+Student ambassadors serve as the first point of contact to hundreds of potential applicants each year.
+Ambassadors provide excellent insight into what it is like to be a student at the Moore School and can identify easily with prospective students.

 - Commitment, perseverance and reliability